 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 Mental activity is believed to increase brain mass, and exercise that requires extreme mental focus is considered to do the same.

-Thus exercise that required some of the above mentioned executive functions, such as memorizing and sequencing, can have the double of effect of increasing dopamine levels and brains mass.
+Thus exercise that requires some of the above-mentioned executive functions, such as memorizing and sequencing, can have double the effect of increasing dopamine levels and brain mass.
 Good examples of this include martial arts and dancing.

-While research is ongoing, it is becoming increasing obvious that here is something to the initial results.
+While research is ongoing, it is becoming increasingly obvious that there is something to the initial results.
 Exercise is obviously good for your body, but it is good for your brain as well.

-It forces the brain to practice functions that is may have trouble with as a result of ADD, and it increases the chemical needed to perform those functions better.
-Not all types of physical activity are suitable for everyone.
+It forces the brain to practice functions that it may have trouble with as a result of ADD, and it increases the chemical needed to perform those functions better.